Diabetes Study for 0- to 20-Year Olds

 SEARCH is a study sponsored by the Centers for Disease Control and Prevention (CDC), and the National Institutes of Health (NIH).
-There are six SEARCH centers across the United States.
+There are five SEARCH centers across the United States.
 The Cincinnati Center is located at Children's Hospital Medical Center.
 Lawrence Dolan, MD is the principal investigator for the Cincinnati center.

 Who can participate?

 All youth with diabetes 0-20 years old in the 8 counties surrounding Cincinnati:

 - Ohio - Butler, Clermont, Hamilton, and Warren